Atulin/tinytime/README.md

 [`babel-plugin-transform-tinytime`](http://npm.im/babel-plugin-transform-tinytime) - Hoists `tinytime` calls out of the JSX render scope.

-[`babel-plugin-tinytime`](https://www.npmjs.com/package/babel-plugin-tinytime) - Hoists `tinytime` calls out of the current scope, regardless if its inside JSX or a ordinary function scope.
+[`babel-plugin-tinytime`](https://www.npmjs.com/package/babel-plugin-tinytime) - Hoists `tinytime` calls out of the current scope, regardless if its inside JSX or an ordinary function scope.